CeleritasCelery/coredumped/content/post/when-pure-functions-lie.md

 Strings in lisp are mutable, and when you pass a string to something it actually passes a reference to it.
 But once you have a reference to a string, you can modify it however you want.
 Which means that you are modifying the original string that was part of the constant list of the function!

 As far as I could find, this behavior is unique to lisp (and it works with literal lists and vectors as well).
 Other dynamic languages don't have this property.
-For example, the python code below does not change the original list.
+For example, the python code below does not change the original list[^fn:1].

 ```python
 def foo():